 How to Improve Your Relationship with Your Same-Sex Family and Friends

 It has been hard.

-On the one hand, I want to cry from the rooftops, “please don’t do this!”
+On the one hand, I want to cry from the rooftops, “Please don’t do this!”
 But on the other hand, my heart beckons me to quietly love.

 I have been asked on many occasions, how our family responds to my sister’s choices.
 My answer is simple: Jesus’ greatest commandment was to love God, and to love one another, even as we love ourselves.

-Love the Lord your God with all your heart and with all your soul and with all your mind.
+“Love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the first and greatest commandment.
-And the second is like it: Love your neighbor as yourself.
+And the second is like it: Love your neighbor as yourself.”

 (Matthew 37-39)

-This sounds much easier than it actually is.
+This sounds much easier than it is.

 In some cases, the gospel seems to be a foggy shade of gray, instead of a stark black and white.

-I’ve always known what we are called to do.. love. but practically speaking, I haven’t always known how to.
+I’ve always known what we are called to do.
+Love.
+But practically speaking, I haven’t always known how to.

-And while I certainly don’t claim to be an expert on the matter, and I’ve definitely not always gotten it right, I am happy to share what lessons I’ve learned along the way.
+And while I certainly don’t claim to be an expert on the matter, and I’ve not always gotten it right, I am happy to share what lessons I’ve learned along the way.

+How to Improve Your Relationship with Your Same-Sex Family and Friends